The villain, Joker, is the most iconic of all Batman characters (besides the titular Batman).

-As Joker says this, he’s essentially making the argument that his entire persona and worldview are rooted in trauma.
+As Joker says, he argues that his entire persona and worldview are rooted in trauma.

-And because the reality of the trauma is so uncomfortable and maddening, he decides it’s not worth remembering it right, so he makes up different variations of what happened in order to control the trauma.
+And because the reality of the trauma is so uncomfortable and annoying, he decides it’s not worth remembering it right.
+Hence, he makes up different variations of what happened to control the trauma.

 His form of dealing with the unfairness of what happened to him is to lessen its power over him through his madness.

-Joker also believes that admitting everything is crazy and nothing matters are the only reasonable way to live.
+Joker also believes that admitting everything is crazy and nothing matters is the only reasonable way to live.

 He’s smart because he’s mastered his past trauma by admitting that nothing happens for a reason and the world is insane.
-Pretending that he’s not crazy, as he accuses Batman of doing, would be idiotic and stupid, or put another way, crazy!
+Pretending that he’s not crazy, as he accuses Batman of doing, would be idiotic, or put another way, crazy!
 He continues:

 Joker: By clinging to reality, you’re denying the reality of the situation.
 I mean, do you ever think about how close we’ve come to world war 3 over a flock of geese on a computer screen?
 Silly goose, it’s all a joke everything we valued or struggled for… It’s Monstrous… Why can’t you see the funny side?
 Why aren’t you laughing?”

 Joker has a point here.
-So many of the systems we’ve put into place to guide us or things we value as important or meaningful in life either have arbitrary reasons for their existence (like they’ve always been here so that means they’re good) or no reason at all.
-So in Joker’s point of view, the reason is actually unreasonable.
+So many of the systems we’ve put into place to guide us or things we value as important or meaningful in life either have arbitrary reasons for their existence (like they’ve always been here, so that means they’re good) or no reason.
+So, in Joker’s point of view, the reason is unreasonable.